issuu/broen/README.md

 The HTTP/AMQP bridge library that allows you to change your HTTP requests into AMQP RPC calls.

+## Broen >= 3.1
+Added support for prometheus metrics, see test/sys.config.
+Only iff app env `broen.prometheus.prefix` have been defined.

 ## Broen >= 3.0
 We dropped support for `erlang 20`.
 Minimum required version is `21` now.